Gravitational scattering of two neutron stars

 The bottom panel of Fig.~\ref{fig:scata} shows the tidal contribution $\chi^{\rm NR}_{\rm tidal}$ and the analytical predictions.
 The EOB NNLO tidal curve is in good agreement to the actual data only down to $\Jin/M^2\gtrsim1.6$ ($\Jin/M^2\gtrsim2$) for SLy (M1Sb), while it overestimates the data for lower angular momenta.
 We find even larger deviations with the gravitational self-force resummed tidal EOB potential (not shown in the figure).
 These EOB prescriptions for tidal interactions result in too strong tides for the accurate description of the scattering process.
-Considering PM-expanded $\chi_{\rm tidal}$ we find an acceptable agreement for the SLy sequence for $\Jin/M^2\gtrsim1.3$.
-The MS1b proves again to be more challenging, with NNLO predictions greatly overestimating the tidal corrections to the scattering angle even when the mass ejecta effect is still negligible, specially the lower the tidal polarizability as for the SLy case.
+Considering PM-expanded $\chi_{\rm tidal}$ we only find acceptable agreement at high initial angular momenta $\Jin/M^2\gtrsim1.75$ ($\Jin/M^2\gtrsim2$) for SLy (M1Sb).
+At lower $\Jin/M^2$, NNLO predictions considerably underestimate the tidal corrections to the scattering angle even when the mass ejecta effect is still negligible, specially the lower the tidal polarizability as for the SLy case.

-Gravitational waveforms are computed from Weyl's $\psi_4$ pseudo scalar, \eg~\cite{Campanelli:2005ia,Brugmann:2008zz} on extraction spheres of coordinate isotropic radii $R=(x_ix^i)^{1/2}=300,400,500,600,700\Mo$.
+Gravitational waveforms are computed from Weyl's $\psi_4$ pseudoscalar, \eg~\cite{Campanelli:2005ia,Brugmann:2008zz} on extraction spheres of coordinate isotropic radii $R=(x_ix^i)^{1/2}=300,400,500,600,700\Mo$.
 Waveforms are found convergent with resolution at approximately third order around the GW burst and consistently in the different runs; convergence drops to first order after the encounter.
-Multipoles of the GW strain are calculated by decomposing $\psi_4$ in spin weighted spherical harmonics with spin $s=-2$ and integrating the relation $\ddot{h}=\psi_4\big|_{R=\infty}$, where we use the perturbative approach described in \cite{Nakano:2015pta} to extrapolate the $\psi_4$ modes to spatial infinity.
+Multipoles of the GW strain are calculated by decomposing $\psi_4$ in spin-weighted spherical harmonics with spin $s=-2$ and integrating the relation $\ddot{h}=\psi_4\big|_{R=\infty}$, where we use the perturbative approach described in \cite{Nakano:2015pta} to extrapolate the $\psi_4$ modes to spatial infinity.
 Note that the strain is obtained from the extrapolated Weyl pseudoscalar via a double fixed-frequency integration~\cite{Reisswig:2010di}, which cuts off the low-frequency part of the signal.
 As a consequence, the amplitude of the waveform approaches zero before and after the close encounter, whereas the waveform is expected to have a nonzero constant amplitude due to linear memory effects~\cite{Zeldovich:1974gvh,Braginsky:1985vlg}.
 These effects are instead included in the EOB waveform at Newtonian order~\cite{Chiaramello:2020ehz}.